trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

 The first step is to configure a Tezos node with the `octez-node` program:

-1. Install the Octez suite of programs, including `octez-client`, `octez-node`, and `octez-dal-node` as described in [Installing Octez](https://tezos.gitlab.io/introduction/howtoget.html) in the Octez documentation.
+1. Install the Octez suite of programs, including `octez-client`, `octez-node`, `octez-dal-node`, and the baker for the current protocol.

+   - On MacOS, run these commands:

+      ```bash
+      brew tap serokell/tezos-packaging-stable https://github.com/serokell/tezos-packaging-stable.git
+      brew install tezos-client tezos-node tezos-dal-node tezos-baker-PsParisC
+      ```

+   - On Ubuntu, Windows WSL, and Linux distributions that use `apt`, run these commands:

+      ```bash
+      REPO="ppa:serokell/tezos"
+      sudo add-apt-repository -y $REPO && sudo apt-get update
+      sudo apt-get install -y tezos-client tezos-node tezos-dal-node tezos-baker-PsParisC
+      ```

+   - On Fedora and Linux distributions that use Copr, run these commands:

+      ```bash
+      REPO="@Serokell/Tezos"
+      dnf copr enable -y $REPO && dnf update -y
+      dnf install -y tezos-client tezos-node tezos-dal-node tezos-baker-PsParisC
+      ```

+   For all installation options, see [Installing Octez](https://tezos.gitlab.io/introduction/howtoget.html) in the Octez documentation.

    If you build from source, you can use the `latest_branch` branch to work with Ghostnet.

 1. Initialize the Octez node for Ghostnet, such as in this example: